 This film adaptation of Frank Miller’s 300 comes from director Zack Snyder.
 Zack Snyder made his screen debut with the remake of Dawn of the Dead (2004).
 Though the remake was popular, I was not a particular fan – Snyder needlessly reconceptualized the original, eliminating the social subtext and failed to replicate the gore scenes that had made the original Dawn of the Dead (1978) a classic.
 Snyder does seem to be a genre fan though.
 300 received a rapturous response, both at the box-office and especially from comic-book fans.
 He next signed on to bring another classic graphic novel series to the screen with Alan Moore’s Watchmen (2009).
 He subsequently made the animated Legend of the Guardians: The Owls of Ga’Hoole (2010), the fantasy action film Sucker Punch (2011), Man of Steel (2013), Batman V Superman: Dawn of Justice (2016) and Justice League (2017), plus his extended cut of the latter with Zack Snyder’s Justice League (2021), and the zombie film Army of the Dead (2021).
-He also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018) and Wonder Woman 1984/WW84 (2020) and The Suicide Squad (2021).
+He also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017), Aquaman (2018), Wonder Woman 1984/WW84 (2020) and The Suicide Squad (2021).

 Nominally, 300 falls into the fad for historical films that we have had in recent years following the success of Gladiator (2000), which has included the likes of Alexander (2004), King Arthur (2004), Troy (2004), Kingdom of Heaven (2005) and Tristan + Isolde (2006).
 Zack Snyder’s stated intention was to make an adaptation of Frank Miller’s graphic novel more so than any historically accurate account of the Battle of Thermopylae.
 Rather than an historical film, 300 should be considered more like a fantasy film that happens to use real events as its basis.
 The nearest cinematic point of comparison might be Fellini’s Casanova (1976), which tells a biography of the famous lover set in 18th Century Italy where Fellini abandoned any interest in historical realism and offered up a gorgeously decadent array of costumes, surreal sets and extravagantly stylised dramatics.